AlvarBer/Persimmon/docs/objectives.md

 Objectives
 ==========

-The best way to describe the project is by dividing the objectives.
+The best way to describe the project is by identifying the objectives.
-And the best way to understand the progression of those and their relation is with a diagram.
+In order to understand their progression and the relation between them a diagram is presented.

 ![Objectives Tree](images/objectives.pdf)